neel-i-singh/neel-i-singh.github.io/_pages/about.md

 Hi!
 I’m a junior undergraduate at the University of North Carolina at Chapel Hill, pursuing a BS in Public Health with a Nutrition concentration at the Gillings School of Global Public Health, a second BS in Quantitative Biology, and a minor in Data Science.

 I am driven by the goal of creating innovative public health and clinical solutions to combat chronic diseases that undermine health and wellbeing worldwide.
-Drawing on my background in public health, quantiative biology, and data science, I integrate diverse methodologies to uncover the complex interactions between biological and socioeconomic factors that contribute to chronic disease risk.
+Drawing on my background in public health, quantitative biology, and data science, I integrate diverse methodologies to uncover the complex interactions between biological and socioeconomic factors that contribute to chronic disease risk.
+At the heart of my work is a commitment to increasing both the quality and equity of health outcomes, ensuring that advancements in healthcare benefit individuals and communities across all socioeconomic and demographic backgrounds.

 ## skills